 We have placed some clear guidelines around the introduction of BYOD:

-- Use of personal devices during the school day is at the discretion of teachers and staff.
-Students must use devices as directed by their teacher.
+- Use of personal devices during the school day is at the direction of teachers and teachers monitor the use.

 - The use of personal devices falls under the conditions of the ‘Kohimarama School Cybersafey Policy’, ‘Cybersafety Student Use Agreement’ and the ‘Kohimarama School BYOD Agreement’.